 2.10 The relative absence of young adults is often linked to the affordability of housing across the County.
-Average house prices in the County are high at £398,859 when compared to the Welsh average of £236,439 (Hometrack, November 2022).
+Average house prices in the County are high at £398,859 when compared to the Welsh average of £236,439 (Hometrack, November 2022)8.
 House prices are also high in relation to earnings and there is a pressing need for additional affordable housing in the County in both urban and rural areas to assist in ensuring a more balanced population.
+The issue of affordability also impacts on the ability of young people in the County being able to form their own households, the 2021 Census shows a 14% increase in households with non-dependent children, showing children having to live with parents for longer.
 This issue has been heightened by the Covid-19 pandemic which has demonstrated the importance of ensuring our communities are balanced and socially sustainable, particularly in terms of demography.